netj/3x/docs/tutorial/README.md

 #### 2.2.
 Define Inputs & Outputs
-Next, we shall tell 3X what are the input parameters to our experimental program, and the output values of interest.
+Next, we shall tell 3X what the input parameters to our experimental program are and the output values of interest.

 Suppose we want to vary the input size, the initial order of input for different sorting algorithms.
 We can tell 3X that we have three input